-and capacity of learning exists in the soul already.

-Just as the eye was unable to turn from darkness to light

-without the whole body, only by the

-movement of the whole soul can the mind can be turned from

-the world of Change into that Unchanging reality.
-By degrees, we learn to endure the sight of reality, and of the brightest and best of reality, or in other words, of the Good."
+"The power and capacity of learning is already in the soul.
+Just as the eye was unable to turn from darkness to light without the whole body, only by the movement of the whole soul can the mind be turned from the world of becoming into that unchanging reality of being.
+By degrees, we learn to endure the sight of reality, mere being, and of the brightest reality, supreme being, or in other words, what is Good."

--Plato
+-Sokrates